d1ngd0/blog/content/posts/bpftrace_and_go.md

   48283d:	74 3e                	je     48287d <main.neatFunction+0x17d>
 ```

 Look at that, three matches, just like our three conditions!
 And we even get symbols to where it jumps to. **BUT HOLD ON**: With assembly things are often not what they seem.
 In the first example we compare `%al` to itself.
-This sets the appropriate flags for out next jump instruction.
+This sets the appropriate flags for our next jump instruction.
 If the Zero Flag (ZF) is set, meaning that the result of the previous TEST operation indicated that `%al` is zero, the program will jump to the address `48276d`.
 In other words, we jump when false!
 This is used to skip instructions... the instructions skipped are the contents of our if statement.
 This becomes a whole lot clearer when using `--visualize-jumps=color`

 ```
 ❯ objdump --disassemble=main.neatFunction --visualize-jumps=color go-play